raiden-network/raiden-services/docs/index.rst

 If you are running the Pathfinding Service with ``--service-fee``, the service fees will need to be claimed to actually reach your wallet.
-Claiming fees less frequently will reduce the Ethereum transactions costs spent while claiming, while not claiming for a long time might make you miss the expiration block for your claims.
+Claiming fees less frequently will reduce the Ethereum transactions costs spent while claiming, while not claiming for a long time might make you miss the expiration time for your claims.
 The ``claim-pfs-fees`` script helps doing this in a profitable and reasonably easy way.
 You must use the same ``keystore`` and ``state-db`` as for running the Pathfinding Service.